-You shouldn’t have to feel like you’re treading water while getting your education.
+You shouldn’t have to feel like you’re treading water in order to get an education.
 So here’s how to get a handle on the back to school challenges you’re facing:

 Every student has different routines and schedules!
 Some of your roommates will keep things sparkling clean, and some will be fine with leaving the place filthy.